conmmul/DepMap-data/README.md

 ```
 * In this instance the 1.25 and +/- 5 can be raised or lowered to change the amount of values that have the gene names labeled.

+* If the plot is taking a long time to load, you will likely have to change these values to something higher and then adjust it accordingly (it shouldn't take more than 30 seconds)

 * The plot title can also be changed by altering the string in plt.title (there is a comment indicating where this change should be done)